 The Tarpan, also known as the Eurasian or Forest Horse, once roamed the dense woodlands across Europe to the Russian steppes.
-One of the wild ancestors of today’s domesticated horse, Darwin recorded them in his books on the origins of domesticated species.
+One of the wild ancestors or relatives of ancestors of today’s domesticated horse, Darwin recorded them in his books on the origins of domesticated species.
 Tarpans are depicted in the cave paintings of Lascaux in southwestern France.
 Our early ancestors hunted them.
 As habitats changed and agriculture expanded, Tarpans annoyed farmers by eating their crops and causing their mares to run away.
-Most accounts place the time of Tarpan extinction before World War I.
+Most accounts place the time of Tarpan extinction before World War I. See recent archaelogical evidence in Librado et al. (2021) on the origins and domestication of the horse and Taylor's (2024) Hoofbeats: How Horses Shaped Human History.

 We recognize three types of Tarpan horses: